 In Somalia, the government formed a task force to respond to Covid-19 and announced that schools and universities would be closed for 15 days effective from 19 March and that large gatherings were prohibited.
 Despite this, people have continued to gather in crowded areas.
-This order was subsequently extended and it is estimated that the closure of schools has left more than one million children with no access to education.
+This order was subsequently extended and it is estimated that the closure of schools left more than one million children with no access to education.
+Schools have started to open for the new school year in late August.
 Somalia's healthcare infrastructure is weak, ranking 194th out of 195 in the Global Health Security Index, meaning any health-based response would be challenging.
-Combined with extensive flooding (with 412,000 people recently displaced), dry spells, a locust invasion and a risk of further conflict escalation this creates a fragile humanitarian situation with 3.5 million people expected to face acute food insecurity between July and September 20209.
-The Government is projecting an 11% decline in GDP through 2020, while remittances, received by an estimated 40 percent of Somali households, have dropped by as much as 50 percent.10
+Combined with extensive flooding (with 412,000 people recently displaced), dry spells, a locust invasion and a risk of further conflict escalation this creates a fragile humanitarian situation with up to 2.1 million people across Somalia expected to face high levels of acute food insecurity through December 202013.
+The Government is projecting an 11% decline in GDP through 2020, while remittances, received by an estimated 40 percent of Somali households, have dropped by as much as 50 percent.14

-The Sierra Leone government has implemented what is perceived as a relatively wellorganised national response, albeit with room for improvement in some de-centralised actions.
+The government of Sierra Leone has implemented what is perceived as a relatively wellorganised national response,.
 A 12-month State of Emergency came in to force on 25 March, and included a series of short three-day lockdowns and limitations on inter-district travel, alongside a curfew from nine in the evening to six in the morning.
-Schools were closed on the 31 March 2020 and the wearing of facemasks becoming compulsory from 1 June.
+Schools were closed on the 31 March 2020 and the wearing of facemasks became compulsory from 1 June.
 On 10 July, as part of a partial lifting of restrictions, the president announced that places of worship could reopen from 13 July and that air travel could resume from the same date.
 Exam classes returned to school on 1 July for four weeks, with primary schools due to return in early October.
-However, the pandemic is compounding a challenged economic situation already severely affected by currency depreciation, rampant inflation and curtailed economic activity11.
+However, the pandemic is compounding a challenged economic situation already severely affected by currency depreciation, rampant inflation and curtailed economic activity15.

-2.0 Methodology
+3.0 Methodology

-The research is based on a series of case studies across the four countries.
-In total, 30 people have been included in the exercise (17 men and 13 women), and all are participants in Concern Worldwide programmes.
-Respondents are reasonably equally divided between those living in urban (16) and rural (14) areas.
-To date each respondent has been interviewed three times.
+The research is based on a series of case studies developed across the four countries.
+In total, 30 people have been included in the exercise (17 men and 13 women) each being interviewed four times.
+All are participants in Concern Worldwide programmes.
+Respondents were reasonably equally divided between those living in urban and peri-urban (16) and rural (14) areas.
+Each respondent was interviewed four times.

-Male Female Urban Rural Country Total
+Male Female (Peri-) Urban Rural Country Total

 Bangladesh 3 2 5 0 5

 Malawi 8 4 4 8 12

 Sierra Leone 3 4 1 6 7

 Somalia 3 3 6 0 6

 Total 17 13 16 14 30